Speech disorder

-Speech disorders or speech impairments are a type of communication disorder in which normal speech is disrupted.
-This can mean fluency disorders like stuttering, cluttering or lisps.
+Speech disorders, impairments, or impediments, are a type of communication disorder in which normal speech is disrupted.
+This can mean fluency disorders like stuttering and cluttering.
 Someone who is unable to speak due to a speech disorder is considered mute.
-Speech skills are vital to social relationships and learning, and delays or disorders that relate to developing these skills can impact individuals function.
+Speech skills are vital to social relationships and learning, and delays or disorders in developing these skills can impact individuals' function.
 For many children and adolescents, this can present as issues with academics.
 Speech disorders affect roughly 11.5% of the US population, and 5% of the primary school population.
 Speech is a complex process that requires precise timing, nerve and muscle control, and as a result is susceptible to impairments.
 A person who has a stroke, an accident or birth defect may have speech and language problems.

 Classification

-Classifying speech into normal and disordered is more problematic than it first seems.
-By strict classification, only 5% to 10% of the population has a completely normal manner of speaking (with respect to all parameters) and healthy voice; all others have one disorder or another.

 There are three different levels of classification when determining the magnitude and type of a speech disorder and the proper treatment or therapy: